padrino/padrino-framework/posts/padrino-0-9-11-release-overview.md

 better [mail](http://github.com/mikel/mail) library.

-Mailer definitions now use a much more consistent ‘Sinatra’ syntax instead of the old `ActionMailer` syntax.
+Mailer definitions now use a much more consistent 'Sinatra' syntax instead of the old `ActionMailer` syntax.
 We think this makes the mailer much more intuitive and adherent to the Sinatra philosophy: